kakafarm/STTTS-tutorial/How to talk like a_lilian.md

 The other services are cloud services I haven't used.
 They may give you more flexibility with profanity, but I like how Cori mutters _asteriskasteriskasterisk_ under their breath when I swear.

 You may want to test that words get transcribed when you speak into your microphone before moving on to the next step.
 Don't forget to press the **Start** button!

+> [!NOTE]
+> You can also type words directly into the textbox.
+Speaking is not necessary.

 ## Text-to-Speech (TTS)